 What Is Value Acrylic, how does it measure up?

 To all intents and purposes, value cast acrylic can be used in all of the same ways that the branded counterparts can.
 It can be worked in the same way to produce the same results, and it can be used in all of the same applications.
 In all bar one respect, you will have the same experiences and outcomes.
-The main difference between the value sheets and branded ones is colour consistency.
+The main difference between these cheap acrylic sheets and branded ones is colour consistency.
 If you have two sheets of value cast acrylic from different batches, it's highly likely that there won't be a perfect colour match.
 For most D&T applications, this won't be a problem.
 But if you manufacture items for sale, then consistency of outcome is a primary concern.

 What exactly can Cast Value Acrylics be used for?

 Let's ditch the generalisations and look at some specifics.
-There are lots of things that are made with cast Acrylic and value cast Acrylic can be used for all of them
+There are lots of things that are made with cast Acrylic and our value cast Acrylic can be used for all of them

 Typical uses include; point of sale, model making, signs, artistic and architectural installation, casings, custom enclosures, fragrance, lotions, or other solvents, instrumentation readouts, dial covers, and much more.